kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Selective Compile-Time Work Is the More Powerful Model
+## Selective Compile-Time Work Is the More Powerful Model { #selective-compile-time }

 The real model is: